onthebay98/DunderMifflin/README.md

-# DunderMifflin Gender Equity and Termination Analysis
+# Dunder Mifflin Gender Equity and Termination Analysis

 We use a headcount dataset from a fictional paper company, "Dunder Mifflin," to generate analyses in response to the following two sample requests: